 Chronic Lower Respiratory Disease

-The fourth cause of premature mortality in Alabama's men is chronic obstruction pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
+The third cause of premature mortality in Alabama's men is chronic obstruction pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
 Most men with COPD have a history of cigarette smoking.
 COPD worsens over time with continued exposure to a causative agent, usually tobacco smoke or, in some cases, a substance in the workplace or environment.
 Avoiding respiratory infections, smoking, and secondhand smoke are ways to prevent the development of chronic lower respiratory disease.